 Address: Goat Rock Beach, Sonoma Coast State Park Click for exact location

-Despite the rumors the final scene in the movie where One-Eyed Willie’s ship sails into the sunset was not shot at Indian Beach.
-The final scene from the Goonies was shot at Goat Rock Beach in California.
+It’s often thought that the final scene in the movie, where One-Eyed Willie’s ship sails into the sunset, was not shot at Indian Beach.
+In fact, the final scene from the Goonies was shot at Goat Rock Beach in California.

 14 thoughts on “11 Goonies Filming Locations You Can Visit”